klayza/4ChanPlunderer/README.md

 #### There was at one point a functional gui using tkinter, but that had it's limitations so I'll eventually do a port on winforms
 ###### (In order of importance)
 - Ability to toggle different filters for console
-- Stats page that displays a line graph of downloads
 - When given blank entry add blank string
 - Save button will show the recently added checkboxes
 - Upon setup user can save multiple queries at a time before pressing back